frederikprijck/blog.kwintenp/_posts/2017-03-01-decorators-and-observables-to-implement-retry-logic.md

     // the descriptor holds a reference to the actual method
     // we are decorating
     const originalMethod = descriptor.value;
-    descriptor.value = function () {
+    // we replace the old function with a new function descriptor.value = function () {
       // call the original method and
       // augment the resulting observable